Tier 2 (General) Worker

 To apply for a Tier 2 visa, you need to show you have the following:

 - A Certificate of Sponsorship (CoS) from an employer who is a Tier 2 sponsor.

 - Have £945 in savings for 90 consecutive days

 Switching from a Tier 4 to Tier 2

 You can switch from a Tier 4 to a Tier 2 from within the UK if :

 - You have a valid Tier 4 visa and are applying from within the UK

-- Earn a minimum of £20,800 per year ( must be a graduate-level job ( RQF level 6 or above ) with Tier 2 sponsor ) ( check if online if the employer is on Tier 2 & 5 registered sponsor list)
+- Have been offered a graduate level job at ( RQF level 6 or above ) with Tier 2 sponsor and be paid the approriate salary for that job ( check if online if the employer is on Tier 2 & 5 registered sponsor list)

 - Have completed your degree programme or be within 3 months of the official programme end date as stated on your CAS

 - You are a PhD student who has completed 12 months of your PhD